RennyHarlin/blog/content/posts/big-data/map-reduce.md

 - Thousands of blocks
 - Thousands of mappers

+For every InputSplit,
-One mapper is allotted to one block or InputSplit (128 MB).
+- One mapper is created.
+- YARN tries to schedule mappers on DataNodes where data resides (data locality).

 ---